ArjanCodes/examples/types/README.md

   - changing data structures on the fly (like dynamically adding attributes to an object), or
   - creating data structures that are too large, leading to loss of cohesion

+If you define types before you write your code, what you're doing is type-driven development.
+This is a good way to explain to your type checker how your data is structured and how it's going to interact.
+Similar to test-driven development, you can then start writing code around your types until the IDE or your type checker stops complaining.

+(show type-driven development example)

 ### Using type hints simplifies your code

 Often, untyped Python code has if-statements in the function body to check that the argument you get is actually what you expect it to be.
 Types help reduce this kind of code.
 Though to some extent, you might still need it, in particular if you're relying on data read from a file where you have no control over the structure.
 A better solution in this case though is to rely on a validation tool, like Pydantic.
 You can then provide feedback to the user right after they try to import their crooked, badly formatted data.